 “On 8 June 793, the ravages of the heathen men miserably destroyed God’s church on Lindisfarne with plunder and slaughter.” — Anglo-Saxon Chronicle

-We don’t know what drove the Norse Jarls to begin their bloody campaigns of raiding and pillaging — perhaps it was lack of resources during the long Scandinavian winters, or trading envoys turned pirate, or maybe just for the plunder and glory.
-For a clue, we can look to the word ‘viking’, which was used as verb meaning “to travel for adventure”.
+We don’t know what drove the Norse Jarls to begin their bloody campaigns of raiding and pillaging.
+Lack of resources during the long Scandinavian winters, trading envoys turned pirate, or maybe just plunder and glory.
+For a clue, we can look to the word ‘viking’, which was used as a verb meaning “to travel for adventure”.
 Even the myths and Norse sagas spin tales of adventure, profit, and winning favor in the eyes of the Gods both for battles won and for valiant deaths.

 Named after a longship discovered in a burial mound at Oseberg farm, the Oseberg style is defined by animal forms twisted into sinuous loops, with paws and teeth gripping other animals or the edges of the design.

 From the late 9th to early 10th century the Borre style, named after a cemetery mound near the village of Borre in Norway, saw animal forms tighten into dense, geometric knots.

 The Mammen style stretches animal forms into thin tendrils, often pockmarked with ‘pellets’ along their length.
 Floral patterns appear.
 The Mammen axe head, discovered in a burial mound near Mammen Denmark, is the style’s archetypal object.

 The Ringerike style appeared in the late 10th century and brought a wealth of new ideas to the Norse design language, including pretzel-shaped nooses, cross-knots, and strangely, lion figures.